Nikita-Tsyganov/Objectificator/README.md

 OR

 Download the repository to your machine.
-Navigate to "frontend-nanodegree-arcade-game-master" folder.
+Navigate to "Objectificator-master" folder.
-Start the game by launching the index.html file in your browser.
+Start the app by launching the index.html file in your browser.

 ## How to use